-- You'll need a system partition size >512MB - to avoid conflicts you need to clean install my LibreELEC 9.x RR image!
+- You'll need a system partition size of >512MB - you need to clean install my LibreELEC 9.x RR image!

 - This fork is focused on Emulationstation & Retroarch, not Retroplayer, Kodi-Game add-ons, Kodi-Game frontends nor any other stuff that is created for Kodi.
 You can still download and install them but they are not supported by me.

 - You can use Retroarchs online updater for assets like overlays, databases or controller configs etc. You can still download cores but don't expect them to run since the lakka buildbot/buildsystem is pretty dated.